theboi/visual-algo/README.md

 # visual-algo

 ## About
-Algorithm Visualiser in TypeScript (Superset of JavaScript).
+Algorithm Visualiser made with React and TypeScript (Superset of JavaScript).